 The ABC Lingo Of Applying To College

 The time is almost here!
-Your child is in high school and will soon be applying to college and that most likely also includes applying for financial aid.
+Your child is in high school and will soon be applying to college.
+That most likely also includes applying for financial aid.
 During the process you will come across tons of acronyms: FAFSA, SAR, COA.
 While reading these for the first time can feel overwhelming, it is important to get comfortable with them.
 Below is a primer so that you and your child can begin the process of selecting colleges to apply to while you both also prepare financially for college expenses.